 It’s not just workplace accidents that could make you eligible for substantial compensation.
 There is a variety of work-related illnesses and injuries that should see you receive financial compensation.
 Are you suffering from any of the following conditions due to your work?

 If you have been exposed to sudden loud sounds or high pitch noises which are played directly into your eardrum, you may have experienced serious auditory damage leading to long-term suffering or decreased hearing.
-Compensation can be claimed when this damage means you are no longer able to enjoy life to the full or are rendered unable to work.
+Compensation can be claimed when this acoustic shock means you are no longer able to enjoy life to the full or are rendered unable to work.

 Without the correct precautions, such as training and equipment, workplace back injuries can easily occur.
 These injuries can mean time off work and serious long-lasting problems.